hellgrenj/simpledash/readme.md

 ### so, what am I looking at?

 Well, its not the dashboard for the DevOps team or the Ops people.
 It’s for the dev team that just want to know how their app or api is doing, what build is running in what environment and “what the staging url was now again?”.
 And without having to login to a proper monitoring tool and sift through all the “irrelevant” information to get these fairly simple answers.
-At some point somewhere this tools scratched a real itch. =)
+At some point, somewhere, this tool scratched a real itch. =)

 Simpledash will scan your cluster every 10 seconds and push the cluster information over websockets to your browser.
 In the header you see "simpledash" and the name you set in the env variable ```SIMPLEDASH_CLUSTERNAME``` (see ./simpledash.yaml).
 In the top left corner you have a namespace filter option, this will dictate what is being presented below.
 You can also pass in an inital filter by using the ns query parameter, i.e ```localhost:1337?ns=simpledash```